foxminchan/RookieShop/README.md

 [![License MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 <p align="justify">
 RookieShop Web Application is a assignment project for training purpose.
 The project is a web application make the best practices of .NET Core in Clean Architecture and Domain-Driven Design and contain multiple design-patterns and principles.
-It demonstrates how to build a modern web application using .NET Core with Aspire Dashboard and Next.js.
+It demonstrates how to build a modern web application using .NET Core with Aspire Dashboard and Next.js with Bun.
 </p>

 <hr/>